naelakh/Practica_1_SO/README.md

 plots/
 ```

-- an ASCII graph displayed in the terminal
+- An ASCII graph displayed in the terminal

 ---